telefonicaid/iotagent-node-lib/doc/devel/northboundinteractions.md

 ![General ](./img/scenario3.png 'Scenario 3: commands')

+**FIXME:** this scenario describes the registration-based commanding mechanism, which is currently deprecated.
+It should be reworked

 This scenario requires that the attributes that are going to be requested are marked as provided by the IoT Agent, through a registration process (NGSIv9).
 Examples of this registration process will be provided in the practical section of this document.
 It's worth mentioning that Orion Context Broker **will not** store locally any data about attributes